Hampton - Initiating Home Blood Pressure Monitoring

 Technical Support

-If the User perceives a problem with the system, then this should be reported to a system administrator or senior staff member, in the first instance.
-If an issue cannot be resolved internally and the issue is directly attributed to K2 Hampton, then this should be escalated to K2’s support team, as per the Service Level Agreement.
+If the User perceives a problem with the system, then this should be reported to a System Administrator or senior staff member, in the first instance.
+If an issue cannot be resolved internally and is directly attributed to K2 Hampton, then this should be escalated to the K2's Support Team, as per the Service Level Agreement.

 Adverse Incidents